 At the next stage, you can use customer testimonials and curated UGC to offer reassurance before purchase as well as brand videos to tell your unique story.
 There could be the chance to upsell with video tips about the destination from tours to local customs.
 The relationship could be developed by encouraging feedback and more user generated content.

 Telling targeted holiday stories

 Airbnb is a great example of effective brand story-telling at the different stages of the sales funnel and across channels and devices.
 Research firm Altimeter Group stated that a consumer “desire for community” was one of the key reasons for the success of this brand.
 Airbnb’s “belong anywhere campaign” taps into this and creates content to meet the needs of its target audience.
-Take this video about how an Airbnb trip helped to reconcile the past for an East Berliner who had guarded the Berlin wall.

 Here’s another example from British Airways and Tourism Australia, which again focuses on human, emotional stories.
 As part of this campaign, Tourism Australia put a post on its Facebook page asking fans to tell them which family members they were missing most who had moved down under.
 In just one day, they received 16,000 likes and almost 2,000 comments.
 Eight year old, Esme’s parents moved to Australia three years ago – she loves it but misses her grandparents.
 Her grandparents are surprised when they go to the cinema to see a film starring their granddaughter.
 Watch their reactions:

 This campaign works because it connects with its audience and plugs into genuine human stories that anyone can relate to.